Tenzer/alga/usage.md

 * `on`: Turn TV on via Wake-on-LAN
 * `screen-off`: Turn TV screen off
 * `screen-on`: Turn TV screen on
+* `screen-state`: Show if TV screen is active or off

 ### `alga power off`